 A digital inverter compressor is more efficient than a single speed compressor as it provides constant and consistent cooling without consuming more power.
 Unlike a single-speed compressor that startups and shuts down multiple times a day, a digital inverter compressor only starts up when the refrigerator is turned on and only stops when the refrigerator is shutdown.
 This drastically reduces the power required to start the compressor motor.

 This also helps to increase the life-span of the digital investor compressors as there are less wear and tear.
-This helps to increase the overall life span of the refrigerator sand by this way your refrigerator becomes the best refrigerator in India.
+This helps to increase the overall life span of the refrigerator.
 Constant cooling provided by a digital inverter compressor helps to keep the food fresh for longer.

 Less Known facts about Inverter technology